orenbenkiki/dynamake/README.rst

   set of these files is dynamic: run the action if any of the input files is newer than any of the existing files that match the output glob pattern.
 Either way, the actual list of outputs is available in the returned action object, available to be used by additional steps.

+* If the default value of a step parameter is :py:func:`dynamake.make.env`, and it is not explicitly specified for an invocation, then the value will be that of the nearest parent using this parameter.
+This reduces a lot of boilerplate passing of "general" parameters (such as key directory paths).

 Universal Build Script
 .......................